 Scholarships and Internships

-To ground those studies in on-the-job experience, the McGraw Center will also offer stipends to four CUNY J-School students who undertake a summer internship in business journalism at a media company.
-The stipends will allow students to gain valuable training through business journalism internships that would otherwise be unpaid.
+To ground those studies in on-the-job experience, the McGraw Center will also offer stipends to four CUNY J-School students each summer who undertake an internship in business journalism at a media company.
+The stipends allow students to gain valuable training through business journalism internships that would otherwise be unpaid.

 The McGraw Center is proud to announce the first internship stipends to the following students in the class of 2014: